 Role of Micro Environment in Business

 Further, it serves as a guide to future communication policies of an organization.
-With all such features, micro environment plays an integral role in realizing the current potential and determining the future of a business.
+With all such features, the micro environment plays an integral role in realizing the current potential and determining the future of a business.

 With a significant contribution to the overall functioning of a business, here’s how the components enjoy an interface with core business development.